CodeWithAloha/uipa_org/docs/Getting-Started.md

 After setting up the prerequisites, run the following commands from the directory that you cloned the UIPA repository into.

 - In a terminal window, run `docker-compose up`.
-- In another terminal window, run `bash data/seed/init_db.sh`.
+- In another terminal window, run:
+    - `python -m venv venv`
+    - `source venv/bin/activate`
+    - `pip install -r requirements.txt`
+    - `bash data/seed/init_db.sh`.
 - In that same terminal window, run `python manage.py runserver`.
 - Open `http://127.0.0.1:8000/` in your web browser.